 Q20.
 What exactly is the expectation for Canvas usage?

 A20.
-During the 17-18 school year, staff are being asked to start moving their course materials to Canvas.
+During the 17-18 school year, we asked staff to start moving their course materials to Canvas.
 The most basic expectation for Canvas usage is: If your class has electronic resources and materials, we are expecting them to be distributed through Canvas.
 This means that students can all expect classroom materials to be available in one place, Canvas.
 Note: the “S” drive or student drive will be removed this summer.
 Staff will still have access to their files, but students will not have access to the S drive.
 In Jan 2019, the district will shut down access to Google Classroom and will ask that all digital resources be available in Canvas.

 Q21, Does this mean that all material will be scanned and made digital?